-Michael S. Rothkopf is a composer of over 40 works of chamber, electronic, orchestral and vocal music.
+Michael S. Rothkopf is a composer of over 45 works of chamber, electronic, orchestral and vocal music.
 His compositions have been noted for their "remarkable sensuousness" and their evocative ability to create a "sense of time and occasion."
-Recent works have focused on creating interactive music involving digital technology and artificial intelligence as part of the compositional design.
+He has focused on creating interactive music involving digital technology and artificial intelligence as part of the compositional design.

 Published by American Composers Editions, Dr. Rothkopf’s music has been performed throughout the United States by notable musicians and ensembles such as Ulrich Eichenauer, Tara Helen O’Connor, William Anderson, Jean Kopperud, Debra Reuter-Pivetta, Theresa Radomski, Brooks Whitehouse, Lachezar Kostov, Kevin Lawrence, Steven LaCosse, the Cygnus Ensemble and the National Orchestra Association.
 He has been awarded fellowships from Yaddo, Carnegie Hall, the National Orchestra Association and Columbia University.

 Dr. Rothkopf received his masters and doctor of music degrees from Columbia University.
 His principal composition teachers have been Normand Lockwood and Mario Davidovsky.
 His formal studies also include composition with Jack Beeson, Susan Blaustein, George Edwards and Chou Wen-Chung; counterpoint and analysis with Jacques-Louis Monod; and double bass with Harry Safstrom.